zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 [^22]: Both the real and the imaginary parts of \\(\exp(i f u^2)\\) rapidly oscillate around \\(0\\), except for the central region where \\(f u^2 \approx 0\\).
 As \\(f \to \infin\\), the contribution of the central region to the value of \\(\int \exp(i f u^2) du\\) decreases, and thus \\(v \to 0\\).

----

-Suppose the observer is located in the radiation zone of the entire particle group.
-Then \\(f \to 0\\), which permits us to reduce Eqn.
+Now, suppose that the observer is located in the radiation zone of the entire particle group.
+Then \\(f \to 0\\), which reduces Eqn.
 17.42 to

 $$ \tag{17.44}
 	v(0, g) = \frac{1}{V} \int_V \exp \negmedspace \left(
 	i k \bm{r_j} \cdot (\bm{n_i} - \bm{n_s})
-	\right) dV_j,
+	\right) dV_j.
 $$

-where
+For a suitably symmetric region \\(V\\), Eqn.
+17.44 can be reparametrized in terms of the real number

 $$ \tag{17.43}
 	g = k L |\bm{n_i} - \bm{n_s}| = \sqrt{2} k L \sqrt{1 - (\bm{n_i} \cdot \bm{n_s})}
 $$

-depends on both the dimensions of the particle group and the degree of alignment of the wave vectors.
+that depends on both the dimensions of the particle group and the degree of alignment of the wave vectors.

 It is convenient to reparametrize[^20] Eqn.
 17.44 by aligning \\(\bm{n_i} - \bm{n_s}\\) with an axis of the coordinate system: